-Using Tecplot 360 has allowed Jonathan to create professional plots that enhance the impact of their modeling work.
+Tecplot 360 allows Jonathan to create professional plots that enhance the impact of his modeling work.

 How Will Jonathan Use Tecplot In the Future?

-Jonathan’s personal niche has become trajectory modeling, so he is also interested in using Tecplot to generate visuals associated with the movement of objects on the surface by using streamlines, velocity gradients, slices, and more.
+Jonathan’s personal niche has become trajectory modeling.
+And so he is also interested in using Tecplot 360 to generate visuals associated with the movement of objects on the surface.
+This is done by using streamlines, velocity gradients, slices and more.
 He intends to take a deeper dive into the vast capabilities of Chorus and PyTecplot in the future!

-Tecplot 360’s latest geoscience-focused release, Tecplot 360 2018 R2, includes the popular FVCOM loader and has the ability to insert georeferenced images that put your data in context.
+Tecplot 360 includes the popular FVCOM loader and has the ability to insert georeferenced images that put your data in context.
 Tecplot 360 will automatically position and scale your georeferenced Google Earth or Bing Maps images.